-- Holds the line on tax increases:

-eliminates or significantly reduces

-the cost of waste services in a

-town's budget, enabling them to

-reduce their tax rate or allocate the

-savings to other areas.

-- Removes free-riders: eliminates

-the incentive for non-residents to

-"smuggle" their trash into town to

-take advantage of "free" disposal so

-residents no longer pay to manage

-trash from non-residents.

-- Provides freedom of choice: no one has to change their waste habits, but many people may decide they would rather recycle than pay for disposal.
+- Holds the line on tax increases: eliminates or significantly reduces the enabling them to reduce their tax rate or allocate the savings to other areas. - Removes free-riders: eliminates the incentive for non-residents to "smuggle" to manage trash from non-residents. - Provides freedom of choice: no one has to change their waste habits, but many people may decide they would rather recycle than pay for disposal.